 As per the Article (31), in addition to any prescribed rest period, a working woman nursing her child shall, during the eighteen months following the date of delivery, be entitled to two additional breaks each day for this purpose, neither of which shall exceed half an hour (30 minutes each).
 Most of the companies do let you combine every 30 minutes into an hour and reduce the working hours by 1 hour per day for the first 18 months after rejoining work.

 These two additional periods (1 hour daily) shall be considered as working hours and shall not cause any reduction of remuneration.

 It is essential for a mother to bond with her newborn for a longer time after birth.
 The child needs quality care, feeding and attention by the mother.

-Ministry of Labour should consider at least 90 paid leave as maternity leave to woman to be able to bond with their newborn as is a practice is many western and developed countries.
+Ministry of Labour should consider at least 90 paid leave as maternity leave to women to be able to bond with their newborn as is a practice in many western and developed countries.